aspen-cloud/triplit/packages/db/README.md

    })
    ```

-   By default your DB will be stored ephemerally and not persist through page refreshes.
-To add persistent storage, initialize the `TriplitDB` with the IndexedDB storage engine.
+   By default your data will be stored ephemerally in memory and not persist through page refreshes.
+To add persistent storage, initialize your `TriplitDB` instance with the IndexedDB storage engine.
 This will store your data in the browser’s IndexedDB database and persist through refreshes.

    ```tsx
    import TriplitDB, { IndexedDBStorage } from '@triplit/db';